 1. What credit cards are accepted at Texas Woman’s University for student account payments?

 Texas Woman’s University is committed to providing students and their families a range of options for paying their educational expenses.
 The credit card payment method has become prohibitively expensive because of the fees charged by credit card companies to Texas Woman’s University for credit card transaction processing.
-This expense is paid by University tuition and housing revenues and reduces the tuition dollars available for academic programs and services for all students.
+This expense was previously paid by University tuition and housing revenues and reduces the tuition dollars available for academic programs and services for all students.
 Therefore, a convenience fee on credit card transactions in the amount of 2.75% of the credit card payment is charged by Touchnet’s PayPath® Convenience Fee Service for those that choose to use a card.

-2.75% is the amount established by our third party credit card processor, TouchNet Information Systems, to cover the credit card transaction fees assessed by credit card companies.
+This is the rate established by our third party credit card processor, TouchNet Information Systems, to cover the credit card transaction fees assessed by credit card companies.

-You may also mail a check to Texas Woman’s University, Office of the Bursar, PO Box 425439, Denton, TX 76204-5439 or drop a check in the payment drop box located near the Cashier windows.
+You may also mail a check to Texas Woman’s University, Office of the Bursar, PO Box 425439, Denton, TX 76204-5439 or drop a check in the payment drop box located near the Cashier windows at the Denton campus.
 Please always include the student ID number on the check.
 NOTE: Payments must reach the Bursar’s office at least 24 hours in advance of the payment deadline to ensure adequate time for processing.
 Personal checks are not accepted for prior semester/past due balances.
 Please submit a cashier's check or money order for these payments.